The Importance of Self-Compassion for Mothers

 It’s about finding a moment and finding that heart space, headspace, mind space, and even physical space… in the context of 24/7 living.
 It’s about recognizing it, needing it, giving it value, and having the family understand its importance.

-Also, reinforcing that everybody needs and deserves it.
+It also reinforces that everybody needs and deserves it.

 I’m a big believer in baby steps.
 You can do a 5-minute meditation, and if you’re really using it, it will work.
 It will hit you at the moment, and you will bounce back again.
 It’s about refueling, restoring, renewing, and revitalizing.